Python-GIS-book/site/source/part1/chapter-04/md/02-subplots.md

 _**Figure 4.13**.
 Empty figure template with a 2x2 subplot panel._

-We can see that as a result we have now a list containing two nested lists, where the first one contains the axes for column 1 and 2 of **row 1** and the second list contains the axes for columns 1 and 2 of **row 2**.
+We can see from the output of the code cell that we now have a list containing two nested lists, where the first nested list contains the axes for column 1 and 2 of **row 1** and the second contains the axes for columns 1 and 2 of **row 2**.

 To make it easier to keep track of things, we can parse these axes into their own variables as follows.